 Tips and Step By Steps Instructions

-Cook the pasta according to the manufacturer’s requirement.
+- Cook the pasta according to the manufacturer’s requirements.
 However, cook them al dente, meaning drain them one minute before they are ready.
 Al dente or to the bite.
 The pasta will spend another minute with the sauce, and you do not want the orecchiette to be overcooked.

 This zaatar pasta recipe is an inspiration by chef Yotam Ottolenghi.
-If you are not familiar with him, please do so; you will not regret it.
+If you are unfamiliar with him, please do so; you will not regret it.

 While sitting at my desk translating it from French to English, I realized I was supposed to use cumin.
 Mind you, cumin and curry are written exactly the same in French and English.